Blaine Adamson is a regular American.

 He has a home in Kentucky, where he lives with his wife and kids.
 He’s a small business owner.
 His family is involved in their local church.
-And he roots for the University of Kentucky (particularly their basketball team).
+And he roots for the University of Kentucky basketball team.

-But unlike you and me, Blaine has been involved in a lawsuit for the past seven years, fighting for the right to live and work consistently with his beliefs.
+But unlike most Americans, Blaine was involved in a lawsuit for over seven years, fighting for the right to live and work consistently with his beliefs.

 Here’s his story.

 Who is Blaine Adamson, owner of Hands On Originals?

 Blaine has a passion for creating T-shirts that inspire people—shirts with designs that people can’t wait to put on.

 “From the beginning, it was always about the design,” Blaine says.
 He recalls cheesy Christian shirts that he’s seen: “There were shirts that were a knock-off of the Coca-Cola slogan, ‘Have a Coke and a smile,’ and people would change that to say, ‘Have Jesus and a smile.’
 The shirts were so cheesy.
 I wanted to create something that people actually want to wear.”

 In 2008, Blaine Adamson became the managing owner of Hand On Originals, a printing company in Lexington, Kentucky.

 When Blaine took the reins, Hands On Originals was half a million dollars in debt.
 The business was failing, and Blaine worried that it might have to shut down.
 After trying everything he knew, Blaine gave everything over to God.
 “I said, ‘God I’ve tried everything. ...
 I just need help.
 I need your help, or this [business] is done,’” Blaine recalls.